PhoeniXAbhisheK/Applications/README.md

 A Random Quote Generator where you can tweet the current quote or get a new one.

 ## fccWeatherAPI
-A basic Weather App that shows temperature and weather in the coordinates by navigator.geolocation .
+A basic Weather App that shows temperature and weather in the coordinates by navigator.geolocation.
-(Will be reworked in future)

 ## fccWikiViewer
 A simple search where you can search something and get results from Wikipedia using Wikipedia API, or get a random Wikipedia page searched.